zeynepziyagil/319-Project-1H-1/README.md

 # 319-Project
-## CS319-OOP Project ##
+#### General Description: ####
-General Description: In this project, we will create web-based application that enables students, instructors and teaching assistans interact with each other.
+In this project, we will create web-based application that enables students, instructors and teaching assistans interact with each other.
 It organizes student activities,assignments and helps students to form groups for their projects.
-Features of the Application:\
+### Features of the Application:\
-General:
+#### General:
 * Dashboard
 * Message
 * Announcements